daenetCorporation/DurableTaskMicroservices/README.md

 #### How to Install the Service

 The installation process is quite simple.
 First you should compile the WindowsServiceHost solution and copy the output into the deployment folder (you should create one).
-Then you should compile your orchestrations project and copy the output dll/config (xml/json) to the deployment folder.
-For each interface (orchestration) there should be one configuration.
-For example Test.Orch1.config.xml or Test.Orch2.config.json.

 To install the windows service, just run the installservice.ps1.
 The PowerShell script will guide you trough the install process.